Chart (GTLS)

 Chart Net Debt Position

-We liked that Chart beat analysts’ backlog expectations this quarter.
-On the other hand, its revenue missed and its EBITDA fell short of Wall Street’s estimates.
-Overall, this quarter could have been better.
-The stock remained flat at $200.50 immediately following the results.
+We struggled to find many positives in these results.
+Its revenue missed and its EBITDA fell short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock remained flat at $207.29 immediately following the results.

 13. Is Now The Time To Buy Chart?

-There are numerous reasons why we think Chart is one of the best industrials companies out there.
+There are several reasons why we think Chart is a great business.
 First of all, the company’s revenue growth was exceptional over the last five years.
 And while its relatively low ROIC suggests management has struggled to find compelling investment opportunities, its backlog growth has been marvelous.
 On top of that, Chart’s rising cash profitability gives it more optionality.

-Chart’s P/E ratio based on the next 12 months is 16.4x.
-Scanning the industrials landscape today, Chart’s fundamentals clearly illustrate that it’s an elite business, and we like it at this price.
+Chart’s P/E ratio based on the next 12 months is 16x.
+Analyzing the industrials landscape today, Chart’s positive attributes shine bright.
+We like the stock at this price.